-In my last article, I explained the need to have an RV inspected by a trained professional before making such a large purchase and in this article I’ll share some information I learned when I interviewed one of the National Recreational Vehicle Inspectors Association (NRVIA) certified inspectors who currently works out of the Fort Myers, Florida area in the winter and the Holland, Michigan area during the summer season.
+In my last article, I explained the need to have an RV inspected by a trained professional before making such a large RV purchase and in this article, I’ll share some information I learned when I interviewed one of the National Recreational Vehicle Inspectors Association NRVIA certified RV inspector who currently works out of the Fort Myers, Florida area in the winter and the Holland, Michigan area during the summer season.

-Recent retiree Dave Kuiper is a NRVIA certified level two inspector that I spoke with during a brief interview I had with him recently.
+Recent retiree Dave Kuiper is a national RV inspectors association certified level two RV inspector that I spoke with during a brief interview I had with him recently.

-“What are your ultimate criteria’s when inspecting an RV?”
+“What are your ultimate criteria when RV inspecting an RV?”
 I asked.

 Related: RV living cost

-When asked how many inspections he performs annually, Dave answered, “I do between 45 and 50 inspections and these inspections are almost evenly split between towable RVs and motorhomes.”
+When asked how many RV inspections he performs annually, Dave answered, “I do between 45 and 50 RV inspections, and these RV inspections are almost evenly split between towable RVs and motorhomes.”

 “Between your two seasonal office locations, which one generates more business?”
 I asked.